 Award-winning artist Maya Ramsay works with historically and politically important sites, employing a variety of processes to capture visual histories that would otherwise be lost or unseen.
-Maya predominantly uses a unique process that she developed twenty years ago, which enables her to lift surfaces from these sites, which she developed in 1998.
+These include a process that enables her to lift surfaces from these sites, which she developed in 1998.
 Recent projects include: